jasonlamkk/AndroidColorfulParticleSystem/README.md

 * _setRotationSpeed(float rotationSpeed)_
 * _setRotationSpeedRange(float minRotationSpeed, float maxRotationSpeed)_
 * _setAcceleration(float acceleration, float angle)_
-* _setFadeOut(long milisecondsBeforeEnd, Interpolator interpolator)_: Utility method for a simple fade out effect using an interpolator
+* _setFadeOut(long millisecondsBeforeEnd, Interpolator interpolator)_: Utility method for a simple fade out effect using an interpolator
 * _setFadeOut(long duration)_:Utility method for a simple fade out

 You can start the particle system "in the future" if you want to have the particles already created and moving using